imtiazziko/Variational-Fair-Clustering/README.md

 # Clustering-with-fairness-constraints
 This is the code for the paper **[Clustering With Fairness Constraints: A Flexible and Scalable approach](https://arxiv.org/abs/1906.08207)**.
-This clustering method helps you to find clusters with specefied proportions of different demographic groups of pertaining to a sensitive attribute of the dataset (e.g. race, gender or sex etc.) for different well-known clustering method such as K-means or Spectral clustering (Normalized cut) etc. in a flexible and scalable way.
+This clustering method helps you to find clusters with specefied proportions of different demographic groups pertaining to a sensitive attribute of the dataset (e.g. race, gender or sex etc.), for different well-known clustering method such as K-means or Spectral clustering (Normalized cut) etc. in a flexible and scalable way.

 ## Prerequisites